 This month’s giveaway books are Jung’s Memories, Dreams, Reflections and James Hillman and Sonu Shamdasani’s Lament of the Dead: Psychology After Jung’s Red Book.

-To enter, pre-order my book, Ancestor Trouble.
+To enter, preorder Ancestor Trouble.
 (All preorders, whether before or after this newsletter, count.
 Official requests to your library to purchase the book for borrowers count, too.)
-If you’d like a signed or personalized copy, place order with Greenlight Bookstore and be sure to include the details of your request in your order comments at checkout.
+If you’d like a signed or personalized copy, order at Greenlight and include the details of your request in your order comments at checkout.
 Send the receipt in reply to this newsletter or as a DM to me at Twitter or Instagram.
-Entries must be received by August 13, at 11:59 PM (Pacific).
+Entries must be received by September 25, at 11:59 PM (Pacific).
 The winner will be selected at random, notified by email, and (unless they’d rather not be named) announced on Twitter and in the next newsletter.
-Last month’s winner was Martha Burzynski.
+Last month’s winner was Ann M.

 Right now I’m loving Lauren Groff’s Matrix, which is about a defiant abbess.
 I’m also listening to Honorée Fanonne Jeffers’ The Love Songs of W.E.B.
 Du Bois on audiobook even though (as you may remember) I read it before it came out, because I knew it would be great read aloud and I wanted to spend more time with the characters.
 Both of these novels were longlisted for the National Book Award for Fiction.

 A public service announcement: if you’re looking to give away new books for the holidays, order soon because way too many of them are getting stuck on barges and whatnot and aren’t available.

 If you find yourself sleeping poorly, or that your dreams have become less immersive or less richly symbolic over the pandemic, I recommend trying mugwort tea or tincture.
 Magical stuff.